Please read through our frequently asked questions below.

 We suggest you bring your own writing materials, so the computer is kept relatively free for printing and quick research.
 There is also free Wi-Fi throughout most of the house and grounds.

 Due to Tŷ Newydd’s rural location, mobile telephone coverage can be sporadic on site.
 If your family or friends need to contact you they can call the Tŷ Newydd office (01766 522811) during office hours (9.30 am – 5.00 pm).

 Tŷ Newydd is located in a beautiful part of northwest Wales.

 Breakfast, lunch and an evening meal daily.
 You may help yourself to fruit, biscuits and other snacks throughout the day too.
 Breakfast is self-serve, with lots to choose from; lunch is buffet style; and the evening meal has plenty of options to suit everybody.
-On week-long residential courses, school and university courses, participants help with the cooking.
+On week-long residential courses, school and university courses, participants help with the kitchen duties.

 Yes.
 Please let us know what your requirements are when booking, and we will make sure that there are plenty of options to suit your needs.
 Our catering team have years of experience of catering for a variety of complex dietary requirements.

 Tŷ Newydd offers complimentary wine with the welcome meal on the first evening of a residential course.
 We don’t have a licence to sell alcohol, but there are a number of local shops that sell wine in Cricieth and a friendly village pub, Y Plu, in Llanystumdwy just a short walking distance away.

 If you have decided on a course, you can book quickly and easily online on our website.
 If you’d rather book in person, please ring us on 01766 522 811 or email us at firstname.lastname@example.org.

 All the booking terms and conditions can be viewed here.